timout/CarND-LaneLines-P1/README.md

 ### Reflection

-The pipeline is consisted of the following steps and implemented in process_image method
+The pipeline was implemented in process_image method and consists of the following steps:
 * Convert image to grayscale
 * For better yellow line isolation convert image using HSV (Hue value saturation).
 Apply white mask to gray image and yellow mask to HSV image.
 Combine masks in result image.
+Yellow range was found using varios examples from google.
+The pipeline works actually fine without hsv, but it dramatically improved "challenge.mp4" results.
+Also it was found that it negatively impact results if visibility is lower.
 * Blurs an image using a Gaussian filter for noise supresion.
 * Find edges using Canny Edge Detection.
-* Calculate Region of Interests (ROI)
+* Calculate Region of Interests (ROI).
+Implemented as roi_shape function.
+Initially tested with hardcoded coordinates, but as very simple attemp to make it more flexible was expressed in shape fractions.
 * Apply ROI to image for scope reduction.
     Image outside ROI is set to black.
 * Apply Hough transformation for line detection.